impan seminar:

 • Tomasz Cieśla (MIM UW)

-• Damian Głodkowski (PH.D. student UW/IMPAN)
+• Damian Głodkowski (MIM UW)

 • Tomasz Kochanek (MIM UW)